trustification/rust-rfcs/text/0000-sigstore-integration.md

 1. Additional columns must be added to the PostgreSQL database
 1. HTTP API must handle a new version of NewCratePublish request with the signature data
-1. The HTTP handler verifies that the signer is allowed to sign the crate
+1. The HTTP handler talks to Rekor and verifies that the signature is valid and that owner matches certificate

 ## Cargo verify flow